vgsr/econozel/README.md

 # Econozel #

-Present d' Econozel on your site with Articles, Editions, and Volumes.
+Present d' Econozel on your site with articles, editions, and volumes.

 ## Description ##